mmarsella/AJAX-to-do-list/readMe.md

-AJAX assignment
+AJAX to_do

-Make a to-do list with a mongodb.
+A to-do list that:

-——— Add and remove to-do’s with ajax calls.
+- Adds and removes to-do’s with ajax calls.
+- Uses mongodb.
-  — Single page (so one get-route) and a post/delete route.
+- Single page (so one get-route) and a post/delete route.

+Features to add:

+-  Refactor to use handlebars js.